study-groups/stanford-nlp-study-group/README.md

 # nlp-study-group
-Collection of links, reference papers and sample code for understanding NLP
+Collection of links, reference papers and sample code for studying natural language processing (aka computational linguistics).

 # Group project
 **Proposal:** Create a daemonized Linux process that scrapes and stores twitter and quora data in a